kreativekorp/rainbowdash/trunk/ReadMe.txt

-RainbowDash
+RainbowDash / RainbowDash3

-The RainbowDash directory contains the main attraction, the RainbowDashboard firmware itself.
+The RainbowDash and RainbowDash3 directories contain the main attraction, the RainbowDashboard firmware itself.
+RainbowDash works only with Rainbowduino 2.0, while RainbowDash3 works only with Rainbowduino 3.0.
+Both versions use the same command format and are compatible with each other.

 RainbowDashboard operates similarly to command mode, but supports four types of commands instead of just one.

 Short commands have the same format as standard command mode: